artessman/Resume_AdenTessman/README.md

 2. Open your terminal or command prompt.
 3. Navigate to the directory containing the  `.tex` file.
 4. Run the command: `pdflatex your_filename.tex.`
 This will generate a PDF file in the same directory.
+Please be sure all the `.tex` files are together locally.